Fuel supply outages (NZ)

 (Client: Greater Wellington Regional Council for Wellington Lifelines Group)

 MERIT, together with the Riskscape damage and loss modelling tool, was used to evaluate the wider economic benefits different infrastructure investment options would have.
-This project is due for completion mid-2018.

 Other Case Studies